vitalii17/NanoCounter/README.md

 # NanoCounter
-The Qt-based small application for Symbian that allow to count the number of clicks.
+The Qt-based small application for Symbian that helps to count the number of clicks.
 If you perform many of monotonous work it help you to count number of actions.

 ## Features: